kpet/clvk/README.md

   folder to store compiled program data used in a single run.
 This folder shall have write permission (default: current directory).

+* `CLVK_CONFIG_FILE` specifies the path to a configuration file.
+You can see a sample of the file under test/config/conf_test.conf.
+The file specified by env var takes precedence over all other config files but does not take precedence over env variable defined values.

 * `CLVK_MAX_CMD_GROUP_SIZE` specifies the maximum number of commands in a group.
   When a group reaches this number, it is automatically flushed.